Short Answer (quick read):

 - Random access memory

 One of the most important technical criteria when choosing a managed server is the available memory.
-If your server is configured correctly, your server can receive a significant performance boost through more memory.
-If the server is configured correctly, the database can hold important tables and table indexes in the main memory.
+If your machine is configured correctly it can can receive a significant performance boost through more memory.
+If the configuration is correct the database can hold important tables and table indexes in the main memory.
 The PHP cache can also be used and the fully compiled PHP files can be kept ready in the main memory.
 Since there is no access to the slow hard drive, you can achieve extreme acceleration.
 Ideally, all PHP files and your database fit completely into the main memory.

 - Hard disk